-My name is Ian Casselberry, and I’m a freelance writer, living in Asheville, NC.
-Before that, I lived almost all of my life in Ann Arbor, MI.
+I’m Ian Casselberry, a freelance writer living in Asheville, North Carolina.
+Before that, I lived almost all of my life in Ann Arbor, Michigan.

 I enjoy writing about movies, sports, pop culture, current events, media and personal experiences.
 I try to post three to four times a week, though often fall short of that goal.

-I’ve previously been a lead writer for Bleacher Report’s Major League Baseball coverage, contributed to Yahoo!
-Sports baseball blog, Big League Stew, and SB Nation Detroit, posting breaking news stories, blog entries and opinion pieces.
+I’ve previously been a contributor to Yahoo!
+Sports baseball blog, Big League Stew, a lead writer for Bleacher Report’s Major League Baseball coverage, and provided SB Nation Detroit with breaking news stories, blog entries and opinion pieces.

-I was also a writer for MLive.com’s Detroit Tigers coverage, where I contributed a weekly column, compiled bi-weekly daily links posts, and helped moderate live game blogs.
+I was also a writer for MLive.com, contributing to Detroit Tigers coverage with a weekly column, compiling bi-weekly daily links posts, and helping moderate live game blogs.

 I have worked in traditional media, as a feature writer and columnist for the now-defunct Motor City Sports magazine.
 Much of my work involved covering the 2006 Detroit Tigers, who went to the World Series.
-I’ve also covered the Detroit Pistons and Detroit Lions, as well as college and prep sports.
+I’ve also covered the Detroit Pistons and Detroit Lions, in addition to college and prep sports.

 This blogging thing began for me in 2004, with the site Fried Rice Thoughts.
 A year later, I authored a Detroit-centric sports blog titled Sweaty Men Endeavors (the sports blog with the slightly gay name), which was featured in the Metro Times in December of 2005.